rlgeb/geecs-site/README.md

 finally right now you need to login to the server and do a git pull to pull down the latest version of the code.

 <code>git pull</code>

+For more info check out the Getting Started Guide <a href='https://github.com/rlgeb/geecs-site/wiki/Getting-Started-Example'>Here</a>